★★★★★ (4.99 of 5 stars) trusted by 60.000 customers

 Why It Works: Backed by Science

-Additional benefits include:
+Additional benefits include

-• Mental Clarity: Supports memory, focus, and emotional balance.
+• Mental Clarity: Supports memory, focus and emotional balance.

 How to Begin: A Simple Ritual

-1. Set the Scene: Choose a quiet space, dim the lights, and get comfortable with a blanket or eye mask.
+1. Set the Scene: Choose a quiet space, dim the lights and get comfortable with a blanket or eye mask.

 Tips for a Deeper Practice

-• Use noise-canceling headphones in louder spaces.
+• Use noise-cancelling headphones in busier environments.

 Why It Matters Now